top of page

 • How difficult should the new piece be?

-• Are there any restrictions I should con regarding range and divisi?
+• Are there any restrictions I should consider regarding range and divisi?

 These questions are particularly useful in writing for community choirs and school ensembles, where the range may be limited in certain sections, or where one section may be stronger (and able to sing divisi) while another needs a simpler line.